Duplicate Content and SEO: Is There Really a Penalty?

 Add Self-Referential Canonical Tags to Pages

 If you’re putting out great work, it’s only a matter of time until scrapers try to steal it.
 Site scrapers take content from other websites to use on their domains.
 This is the most common form of external duplicate content, but it’s easy to fight.
-Simply add a canonical tag to all pages that references the same page’s URL.
+Add a canonical tag to all pages that reference the same page’s URL.
 This is often enough to deter scrapers, and if they do port over your entire code, the tag will ensure your URL gets credit as the source.

-Let Us Do the Duplicate Digging
+Let Us Do the Duplicate Content Digging

 Up Next